cjbassi/gotop/README.md

 ## History

-The original author of gotop started a new tool in Rust, called [ytop](https://github.com/cjbassi/ytop).
-This repository is a fork of original gotop project with a new maintainer.
+**ca. 2020-01-25** The original author of gotop started a new tool in Rust, called [ytop](https://github.com/cjbassi/ytop), and deprecated his Go version.
+This repository is a fork of original gotop project with a new maintainer to keep the project alive and growing.
+An objective of the fork is to maintain a small, focused core while providing a path to extend functionality for less universal use cases; examples of this is sensor support for NVidia graphics cards, and for aggregating data from remote gotop instances.

 ## Stargazers over time